patoporh/bash-scripts/README.md

 __`files`__ - Lists all filetypes in the current directory.
 Useful when searching for unnecessary files.
 Example output:

+__`chars`__ - Prints contents of stdin in a single list, containing each occuring character once.
+Useful for finding invalid filename characters when moving between filesystems or looking for specific characters in a file.

 ```
 $ files /dir/to/documents
       3 jpg